 Investigators said the 50 domains were used for “spear phishing” attacks to steal personal data and upload malware to infect IT systems.
-We at Realize have written about spear phishing on our blog.
+Here at Realize, we have written about spear phishing in our blog.

 It’s difficult to estimate how much damage could be done by 50 hacker websites.
 Especially since these were run by experienced criminals.

 Targeting ordinary people